lydell/eslint-plugin-simple-import-sort/README.md

 whitespace.
 This is to stay compatible with other ESLint rules that deal with whitespace.

+### Can I use this without autofix?

+Not really.
+The error message for this rule is literally “Run autofix to sort these imports!”
+Why?
+To actively encourage you to use autofix, and not waste time on manually doing something that the computer does a lot better.
+I’ve seen people painstakingly fixing cryptic (and annoying!) sorting errors from other rules one by one, not realizing they could have been autofixed.
+Finally, not trying to make more detailed messages makes the code of this plugin _much_ easier to work with.

 ## Development

 You can need [Node.js] 10 and npm 6.